-Budgeted cost: £ 26,823
+Budgeted cost: £ 33,015

-Activity Evidence that supports this approach Challenge number(s) addressed Monitoring of attendance and SLA support provided by LEA attendance officer.
-SLA support increased social emotional and educational outcomes (EEF, 2021) Continuation of Breakfast Buddies before school club As well as reducing hunger, breakfast clubs were perceived to improve concentration and behaviour in class and to improve punctuality for some pupils.
-(Evaluation of Breakfast Clubs, DfE, 2017) 5 Targeted social and emotional pastoral support, via group and individual sessions.
+Activity Evidence that supports this approach Challenge number(s) addressed Monitoring of attendance and SLA support provided by LEA attendance officer and pastoral team Increased attendance at school leads to increased social emotional and educational outcomes (EEF, 2021) 5 Continuation of Breakfast Buddies before school club As well as reducing hunger, breakfast clubs were perceived to improve concentration and behaviour in class and to improve punctuality for some pupils.
+(Evaluation of Breakfast Clubs, DfE, 2017) 5 Targeted social and emotional pastoral support for pupils and families, via group and individual sessions, including liaison with external agencies.
 Effective Social Emotional Learning in school can lead to learning gains of +4 months over the course of a year (EEF, 2021) 1,2, 5 All trips and costed enrichment activities are subsidised to pupils in receipt of PPG EEF toolkit states that outdoor adventure learning and curricular enrichment is moderate cost with moderate impact of +4 months.
-(EEF,2021) 1,2, 4 Targeted supply of equipment in school free to all pupils in receipt of PPG (eg recorders, revision materials, book bundles) Resources for reading interventions shows to have high impact for low cost, +6 months (EEF Toolkit) 1,2,3,4 KS2 pupils in receipt of PPG have access to a laptop for home use Resources for reading interventions shows to have high impact for low cost, +6 months (EEF Toolkit) 1,2,4,5 Families open to Social Care, transport has been provided for PP children to attend school regularly Increased attendance at school leads to increased social emotional and educational outcomes (EEF, 2021) 1,2, 4,5
+(EEF,2021) 1,2, 4 Targeted supply of equipment free to all pupils in receipt of PPG (eg revision materials, spelling checkers and book bundles) Resources for reading interventions shows to have high impact for low cost, +6 months (EEF Toolkit) 1,2,3,4 KS2 pupils in receipt of PPG have access to a tech for home use Resources for reading interventions shows to have high impact for low cost, +6 months (EEF Toolkit) 1,2,4,5 Families open to Social Care, transport provided for PP children to attend school regularly Increased attendance at school leads to increased social emotional and educational outcomes (EEF, 2021) 1,2, 4,5

-Total budgeted cost: £118,302
+Total budgeted cost: £100,432